jyoung7834/reading-notes/README.md

+# READING NOTES
-# Jacque Young :metal:
+# Jacque Young
 ## These are my reading notes

 ## Growth mindset is living in the world of possibilities!
 - Learning from failures
-- Rembering that nothing is easy at first
+- Remembering that nothing is easy at first
 - I don't know how...**yet**!

 ## My name is Jacqueline but please call me *Jacque*.
 [Here is my page](https://jyoung7834.github.io/reading-notes/)